skamalj/k8s-terraform/Readme.md

 * "N" number of worker nodes
 * "gvisor" based worked node
 * Create any cluster version supported on Ubuntu18 (OS is still hardcoded)
+* Cluster endpoint is exposed on public IP as well in case you need to work on personal machine.
+Copy the kubeconfig from master to local and change the serverIP to public IP of master.
+This IP is printed by terraform on completion.

 ## Following variables can be passed